mlund/faunus/docs/_docs/energy.md

 `constants`  | User-defined constants
 `cutoff`     | Spherical cut-off distance

-The following illustrates how to define a custom Yukawa potential:
+The following illustrates how to define a Yukawa potential:

 ~~~ yaml
 custom: